Raja Kaiya Vacha: Plot

 Raja is a con artist who falls in love with Vijaya.
 First, she thinks that he was a police officer and asks him to find lost belongings.
 However, Raja steals to fulfill her wishes.
 One day, the police arrests Raja in front of Vijaya.
 Raja is sent to jail but is welcome like a king in jail.
 Vijaya leaves the town with her father.
 When Raja is released, he decides to find Vijaya.

-Meanwhile, Johnny, a worker union leader, often strikes and works with a competitor company manager named Vaidyaraj.
-Many general manager of the company resigned, so Raja tries to get the job to see Vijaya, who also works there.
+Meanwhile, Johnny, a workers' union leader, often strikes and works with a competitor company manager named Vaidyaraj.
+Many general managers of the company resigned, so Raja tries to get the job to see Vijaya, who also works there.
 The company chairman engages Raja, who in turn engages his friend Japan as a company security officer.
 Divya, the company chairman's granddaughter and a polio patient, falls in love with Raja.
-The strikes and workers problem within the company begins to disappear, and Vaidaraj gets furious.
+The strikes and workers' problem within the company begin to disappear, and Vaidaraj gets furious.

 Vijaya begins to understand Raja's heart.
 Divya's grandfather proposes to Raja to marry her, but Raja says that he is in love with Vijaya.
 Johnny and Vaidaraj plan to kill Raja, so they put a bomb in the factory.
 Vaidyaraj reveals that he is the brother of the company chairman.
 He and Johnny eventually get killed.
 Finally, Raja saves the factory and marries Vijaya.